How to improve your body image without dieting

 What are body image thoughts

 Thinking about how often we are bombarded with information about bodies and thinness in our culture, it’s fair to say we have some strong beliefs around what we want our body to look like.
 And with our culture’s unrealistic body ideals, for most of us, it is not possible to morph our bodies into this ideal.
-To feel better about your body, you need to change the beliefs you have about what your body should like from this biological level - the neural connections.
+To feel better about your body, you need to change the beliefs you have about what your body should like from this biological level - the neural pathways.

 1. Notice your thoughts

 When you have a thought about your body, consciously notice it, take a pause and get curious.
 Why are you having this thought?
 Where did it come from?
 And does it feel supportive or unsupportive for you?
+This will help break the subconscious cycle of hurtful body thoughts.

 2. Label your thoughts